Consent (criminal law): Sexual transmission of disease

 In 2000, the government repeated that view in a consultation relating to the law on manslaughter, "The Government remains wholly committed to this approach."
 This has since been considered in R. v Dica, which deals with the transmission of HIV, holding that it was not necessary to prove that the transmission had involved an assault for the "inflicting" of the disease.
-The judgment rejects the rule in Clarence as tainted by the then presumption of a wife's marital consent to sexual intercourse, although Clarence was still being applied after the criminalisation of rape within marriage.
-The more modern authorities involving the transmission of psychological conditions and in other sexual matters, reject the notion that consent can be a defence to anything more than a trivial injury.
+The judgment rejects the rule in Clarence as tainted by the then presumption of a wife's marital consent to sexual intercourse, although Clarence was still being applied after the criminalization of rape within marriage.
+The more modern authorities involving the transmission of psychological conditions and in other sexual matters, reject the notion that consent can be a defense to anything more than a trivial injury.

 Yet this is not without its difficulties.
-If it is proposed to criminalise the consensual taking of risks of infection by having unprotected sexual intercourse, enforcement is impractical.
+If it is proposed to criminalize the consensual taking of risks of infection by having unprotected sexual intercourse, enforcement is impractical.
 The community prefers that sexual relationships are a private matter between the individuals involved and if adults were suddenly to be liable to prosecution for taking known risks with their health, this would represent a significant interference with personal autonomy.
 Further, the law cannot expect people suddenly to become honest with each other and to counsel the use of condoms, and there may be negative consequences if HIV was to be disclosable, because those who ought to take medical advice and undergo tests, might be discouraged from doing so.

-Consequently, the Appeal Court decided that had the women known of his infection, their consent to unprotected sexual intercourse would have been a valid defence.
+Consequently, the Appeal Court decided that had the women known of his infection, their consent to unprotected sexual intercourse would have been a valid defense.
 In this regard, they overturned the ruling of the original judge.
-In R. v Konzani, the defence argued that by consenting to unprotected sexual intercourse with the defendant, the women were impliedly consenting to all the risks associated with sexual intercourse which included infection with HIV.
+In R. v Konzani, the defense argued that by consenting to unprotected sexual intercourse with the defendant, the women were implicitly consenting to all the risks associated with sexual intercourse which included infection with HIV.
 In cross-examination two of the three women had explicitly acknowledged that, in general, unprotected sexual intercourse carried a risk of infection.